-The following is the table of contents for Early American Studies, published by the University of Pennsylvania Press.
-The Summer issue has everything: New England witch trials, an invented Indian slave conspiracy, and pirates.
+The following is the table of contents for Summer 2017 issue of Early American Studies, published by the University of Pennsylvania Press.
+This issue has everything: New England witch trials, an invented Indian slave conspiracy, and pirates.
 Find the full issue on Project Muse.

 "Writing Timicua: Recovering and Interrogating Indigenous Authorship" by Alejandra Dubcovsky and George Aaron Broadwell